IvanoAlvino/wed-dashboard/memory-bank/activeContext.md

 # Active Context: WeAreDevelopers Conference Talk Rating Dashboard

 ## Current Work Focus
+**Railway Deployment Configuration Complete**: Successfully prepared the application for Railway deployment with production-optimized configuration.
+The application is now ready for one-click deployment to Railway with automatic PostgreSQL database provisioning.

-**Average Rating Update Issue Fixed**: Successfully resolved the problem where average ratings were not updating after submitting a rating.
+**Previous Work - Average Rating Update Issue Fixed**: Successfully resolved the problem where average ratings were not updating after submitting a rating.
 The solution involved modifying the backend rating API to return updated talk statistics and updating the frontend to use this data for immediate local state updates.

 **Previous Work - UI Refresh Issue Fixed**: Successfully resolved the problem where clicking on stars to rate talks caused the entire UI to refresh.
 The fix involved removing unnecessary data reloading after rating changes while preserving functionality and user experience.